 On October 20, 2023, we entered into a private structured financing facility (the "Structured Financing Facility").
 In connection with the Structured Financing Facility, certain of our subsidiaries, entered into a Receivables Loan and Security Agreement (the "Receivables Loan and Security Agreement") with certain funds and affiliates of Castlelake L.P., beneficial owner of greater than five percent of our outstanding common stock, as Lenders, pursuant to which we borrowed \$197 million.
 Borrowings under the Receivables Loan and Security Agreement accrue interest at a blended rate equal to 10.05%.
 The Receivables Loan and Security Agreement includes customary representations and warranties, as well as affirmative and negative covenants.
 The Receivables Loan and Security Agreement contains customary events of default.
 The Lenders could elect to accelerate the maturity of the loans and/or terminate the commitments under the Receivables Loan and Security Agreement upon the occurrence and during the continuation of an event of default, and the Borrower could be required to repay all amounts outstanding under the Receivables Loan and Security Agreement.
-The Receivables Loan and Security Agreement also contains certain financial maintenance covenants that require us to maintain a minimum tangible net worth and to maintain a minimum level of unrestricted cash or cash equivalents while any borrowings under the Receivables Loan and Security Agreement are outstanding.
+The Receivables Loan and Security Agreement are outstanding under the Receivables Loan and Security Agreement are outstanding and to maintain a minimum tangible net worth and to maintain a minimum level of unrestricted cash or cash equivalents while any borrowings under the Receivables Loan and Security Agreement are outstanding.